-Currently if you've reached the KiwiSaver qualifying age, you can make:
+Currently if you've reached the age of 65 (subject to the minimum membership requirement outlined above), you can make:

-- lump sum withdrawals of \$500 or more; or - regular withdrawals of \$100 or more a month.
+- " lump sum withdrawals of \$500 or more; or - " regular withdrawals of \$100 or more a month.

 If you want to remain a member of the Scheme, you'll need to maintain a balance of \$1,000 after any withdrawal.
 If you make a withdrawal that results in your balance falling below \$1,000 we can pay you the full balance and close your account.
-After which (if you are past the KiwiSaver qualifying age) you may not reopen a KiwiSaver account with us or any other provider.

-We may change the minimum account balance and introduce other terms and conditions for withdrawal.
+We may change the minimum account balance and introduce other terms and conditions for withdrawals.